 Advent and Christmas often run together.
 In North America, people begin celebrating Christmas before it arrives because stores decorate for Christmas and play Christmas music hoping to boost the shopping season.
 Advent is designed to be more subdued in tone.
 It is a time of preparation that precedes the celebration so that we can reflect and meditate on the purpose of Christmas.
 The term advent comes from the Latin adventus, meaning coming or arrival.

-Let's consider five simple ways to celebrate Advent as a homeschool family.
+Let's consider eight simple ways to celebrate Advent as a homeschool family.

 The simplest way to honor Advent is a daily family time with a short reading and family discussion.
 So easy!
 And yet so meaningful!